xeolabs/xeometry/README.md

 # xeometry

-A lightweight open-source WebGL-based IFC model viewing API built on [xeogl](http://xeogl.org).
+An open-source WebGL-based glTF viewing toolkit built on [xeogl](http://xeogl.org).

-An **xeometry** viewer is a single facade class that wraps xeogl, with methods to load models from  [glTF](https://github.com/KhronosGroup/glTF), query, animate and navigate their objects and create sharable custom views.
+A **xeometry** viewer is a single facade class that wraps xeogl, with methods to load models from  [glTF](https://github.com/KhronosGroup/glTF), query, animate and navigate their objects and create sharable custom views.